upalepu/iac/docs/Terraforminstall.md

 Terraform is a single binary file and can easily be downloaded and installed.
 It is available for many operating systems.
 Check out details [here.](https://www.terraform.io/downloads.html)

-If you are using a local 64-bit (x86) Linux machine (not ARM), you can do the following steps to install the 64-bit terraform binary to your machine.
+## Quick way to install Terraform on a 64-bit Linux machine

-## Quick way to install terraform on a 64-bit Linux machine
+If you are using a local 64-bit (x86) Linux machine (not ARM), you can do the following steps to install the 64-bit Terraform binary to your machine.

 - Open a bash shell and switch to the ***helpers*** folder
 - Check to see if ***setupterraform.sh*** can be executed by running ***ls -l***